dragonblocks/dragonblocks_alpha/README.md

 ./singleplayer.sh
 ```

-The server will save the map to a file named "map" in the directory it is run in.
-It will also load the map from there at startup, given that the file exists.
+The server stores the map in map.sqlite (in the current directory).

 Interrupt handlers for SIGINT und SIGTERM are implemented.